mohyaz11/OptimumSetupBook/manuscript/Hotfixes.md

 ![](images/hotfix-createrelease.png)

-Once you save the release, you'll notice that our release screen shows the Staging and Production environments only and the deploy button says "Deploy to Staging...".
+Once you save the release, you'll notice that our release screen shows the Staging and Production environments only, and the deploy button says "Deploy to Staging...".
 If we jump to the Overview page, you'll see that our releases are grouped by their channel and that the Hotfix channel only has Staging and Production environments.
 Very nice!

 ![](images/hotfix-deploy.png)